Flyback Converter Calculator

 Designing a flyback converter requires balancing many interdependent parameters: turns ratio, duty cycle, magnetizing inductance, peak currents, and voltage stresses on the MOSFET and output diode.
 Getting any of these wrong can lead to excessive losses, component failure, or audible noise from the transformer.

 This Flyback Converter Calculator automates the core design equations.
-Enter your input voltage, desired output, load current, switching frequency, and efficiency target, and the tool instantly computes the minimum inductance, ideal turns ratio, peak currents on both windings, voltage stresses, and a recommended output capacitor value.
+Enter your input voltage, desired output, load current, switching frequency, and efficiency target, and the tool computes the minimum inductance, ideal turns ratio, peak currents on both windings, voltage stresses, and a recommended output capacitor value.
 Use the operating mode selector to switch between continuous (CCM) and discontinuous (DCM) designs.
 Preset buttons provide common application profiles so you can explore trade-offs quickly.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter the DC input voltage (e.g., 12 V from a battery or 48 V from a bus).